');

 What is the population of Park River, ND?

-The population of Park River, ND is 1,483 according to the latest Census data.
+The population of Park River, ND is 1,483 according to the latest US Census Bureau American Community Survey estimates.
+This makes it a small town in North Dakota.

 What is the median household income in Park River?